-- Error messages about software or hardware malfunctions, displayed at levels warnings through emergencies.
+- Error messages about software or hardware malfunctions that appear at levels warnings through emergencies.
 These types of messages mean that the functionality of the switch is affected.
-For information on how to recover from these malfunctions, refer to the system message guide for this release. - Output from the debug commands, displayed at the debugging level.
-Debug commands are typically used only by technical assistance representatives. - Interface up or down transitions and system restart messages, displayed at the notifications level.
+For information on how to recover from these malfunctions, see the system message guide for this release. - Output from the debug commands, displayed at the debugging level.
+Debug commands are typically used only by the Technical Assistance Center. - Interface up or down transitions and system restart messages, displayed at the notifications level.
 This message is only for information; switch functionality is not affected. - Reload requests and low-process stack messages, displayed at the informational level.
 This message is only for information; switch functionality is not affected.

-Limiting Syslog Messages Sent to the History Table and to SNMP can change the level of messages sent and stored in the switch history table.
+Limiting Syslog Messages Sent to the History Table and to SNMP

+If you enabled syslog message traps to be sent to an SNMP network management station by using the snmp-server enable trap global configuration command, you can change the level of messages sent and stored in the switch history table.
 You also can change the number of messages that are stored in the history table.